ToastyDom/toastydom.github.io/content/event/balloonanimals/index.md

   country: Austria

 summary: "Revolutionizing PhD stress management through the groundbreaking method of balloon animal creation"
-abstract: 'This presentation and tutorial sesssion introduces balloon animals as the premier solution for PhD-related stress management.
+abstract: 'This groundbreaking presentation and tutorial sesssion introduces balloon animals as the premier solution for PhD-related stress management.
 I demonstrate how the creation of dogs, swords, swans, and many more animals provide immediate dopamine boosts and stress relief.
 Inflate your joy while deflating your anxiety!'
 date: '2024-10-03T14:00:00Z'
 date_end: '2024-10-03T15:30:00Z'
 all_day: false